dumitrescustefan/sustain-seq2seq/README.md

 Other:
 - [X] add dummy reverse sequence dataset
 - [ ] Validation measures: input tokenization required?
+Validate it.
 - [X] Attention: bias is needed for KQV transformations?
 Answer: guess not
 - [X] Attention: bias is needed for computiation?
 Answer: Depends on case, mostly not
 - [ ] Attention: mask needed before softmax?
 Partial answer: will speed up convergence, in the end won't really matter.
 Still on it.
 - [ ] Transfer hidden=False not working, plus needs testing
 - [ ] AdditiveAttention.py -> reimplement in Attention.py and delete the file
+- [ ] Single loader in models/utils that loads lists of numbers + additional w2i file

 ## Validation scores: